The Admissions process is as simple as counting to five. Follow the steps below, and you’ll be a WDT student in no time!

 - Submit a completed application for admissions.

 - Schedule to take the ACCUPLACER test.
 ACCUPLACER is a placement exam over math, English and reading.
 There is a $15 testing fee.
 The test is offered at 8 a.m. and noon Monday through Friday.
-The ACCUPLACER test will be waived if you have an ACT sub score of 18 or better in English, Math, and Reading, or an SAT sub score of at least 440 in Verbal and Math.
-The scores must be no more than five years old after high school graduation.
+The ACCUPLACER test will be waived if you have an ACT sub score of 18 or better in English, Math, and Reading, or an SAT sub score of at least 440 in Writing and Math.
+The scores must be within the past five years.

 - School transcript or GED scores sent to the admissions office.
 (Additionally, an official transcript must be submitted if you have attended other post-secondary institutions or universities.)